-European firms to run Wales' trains
+New £5bn contract to run Wales' trains

 He added they would focus on working with TfW to transform the existing infrastructure and introduce new trains to "significantly improve the passenger experience" as well as creating hundreds of new jobs and apprenticeships.

-Alistair Gordon, chief executive of Keolis UK, said it would be a transformative new rail service and see it combine its worldwide expertise in passenger operations with Amey's "engineering excellence".
+Alistair Gordon, chief executive of Keolis UK, said it would be a transformative new rail service.

 Both politicians and the rail operator alike will hope the system will be the most attractive option for travellers.